-This page contains a dividend discount model calculator to help you estimate the net present value of an investment based on the future flow of dividends.
+This page contains a dividend discount model calculator to estimate the net present value of an investment based on the future flow of dividends.
 You can change the dividend growth rate, discount rate, and the number of cycles of DDM to perform.
-It additionally includes dividend lookups for 2,000+ publicly listed US stocks to automatically populate dividend history for many firms.

 The dividend discount model valuation calculator allows customization with a few advanced options.
 It uses Dividends per Share to run valuations and allows you to change options around perpetual modelling.